TNGStudios/rgc-spec/source/overview/definition.rst

 It's important, before showing RGC, to understand what we define a chart as.

 #################
-Defining Objects
+Defining Events
 #################

-RGC interprets a chart as being made of two parts, Objects and Metadata.
+RGC interprets a chart as being made of two parts, Events and Metadata.

-An object, in RGC, is simply any event that happens at a certain time.
-Notes, for example, would be an object.
+An event, in RGC, is simply any event that happens at a certain time.
+Notes, for example, would be an event.

-Similarly, non-playable events are also objects, such as BPM changes or measure changes.
+Similarly, non-playable events are also events, such as BPM changes or measure changes.

-In short, anything that happens at a given time is an object to RGC.
+In short, anything that happens at a given time is an event to RGC.

-To store objects in RGC, RGC uses an Object Type.
-For example, Notes in ``std/iidx-SP`` have the type of ``NOTE``, BPM objects have the type of ``BPM`` and so on.
+To store events in RGC, RGC uses an Event Type.
+For example, Notes in ``std/iidx-SP`` have the type of ``NOTE``, BPM events have the type of ``BPM`` and so on.

 #################
 Defining Metadata